KeyCorp Analysts Give KBR (KBR) a $24.00 Price Target

-KeyCorp set a $24.00 price objective on KBR (NYSE:KBR) in a research report released on Tuesday morning.
+KeyCorp set a $24.00 target price on KBR (NYSE:KBR) in a report published on Tuesday morning.
 The brokerage currently has a buy rating on the construction company’s stock.

 KBR, Inc provides professional services and technologies across the asset and program life-cycle within the government services and hydrocarbons industries worldwide.
 The company operates through three segments: Government Services, Technology & Consulting, and Engineering & Construction.
 The Government Services segment offers life-cycle support solutions to defense, space, aviation, and other programs and missions for government agencies in the United States, the United Kingdom, and Australia.